themesberg/flowbite-svelte/src/routes/docs/typography/list.md

 ### List

+- Use the `class` prop to overwrite the default class.

 <TableProp>
   <TableDefaultRow items={items1} rowState='hover' />
 </TableProp>

 ### Li

+- Use the `class` prop to overwrite the default class.

 <TableProp>
   <TableDefaultRow items={items2} rowState='hover' />
 </TableProp>

 ### DescriptionList

+- Use the `class` prop to overwrite the default class.

 <TableProp>
   <TableDefaultRow items={items3} rowState='hover' />